 How did you find your career first job?

 I didn’t choose HR.
 HR chose me!
 In my late teens/early 20s, I started working at the local community hospital as a temp in the marketing department.
 When the marketing needs fizzled out, they passed me on to every other department: Finance, Nursing, QA, the new hospital project, and eventually part-time in HR while I pursued a college education and raised my twins.

 After I obtained my degree, I was offered a full-time administrative assistant job for the Chief Administrative Officer.
 Although that opportunity was great, the pay and increases at the time were not sufficient to support my family.
 As a mother of two kids, I expected more.

 For our HR team however, the diamond that formed through the pandemic includes heightened team collaboration, increased flexibility, and an immediate agility that outpaced the highest standards.
-As a leader in this pandemic, it was easy to see the DNA of the company and culture very vividly.
+As a leader during the pandemic, it was easy to see the DNA of the company and culture very vividly.
 Strengths and weaknesses were highlighted and provided an opportunity to fast–track business partnerships and overcome some of the roadblocks formerly in place.
-Overall, I believe the pandemic has helped to further the importance of the HR function and its impact on the success of the business.
+Overall, I believe the pandemic helped to further the importance of the HR function and its impact on the success of the business.

 Since you began your career, what changes have occurred for women that excite you?

 HR is a female-heavy function, so it’s exciting to see the field become more strategic and gain a true seat at the table.
 HR is now considered to be a consistent, critical function, as well as a strategic partner that can accelerate the business.

 Technology has really impacted and shifted HR structure by providing more efficient ways to represent the value of HR.
 With those changes, women now have more opportunities to expand and advance within both HR and the larger organization.
 HR technology has provided a bridge for women moving from HR into other roles.